LOTUS mouthpieces are

 Jazz soloists who find XL2 too deep but want a fuller, warmer, rounder tone

-The L2 cup is comparable to the C cup, but is best suited for jazz & commercial players.
-You sacrifice a little warmth and width of sound, but you get maximum power in the upper register; think of it as a C-cup that turns into a flamethrower when you step on the gas pedal, just as the L-cup does.
+The L2 cup is equivalent to the C cup, but is best suited for jazz & commercial players.
+You sacrifice a little warmth and width of sound, but you get maximum power in the upper register; think of the L cup as a C cup that turns into a flamethrower when you step on the gas pedal, and the L2 cup as a C cup that turns into a flamethrower when you step on the gas pedal.

-If you are a classical player and want maximum "pop" in articulation and clarity in slurred lines, this is the cup to try.
+If you are a classical player and want maximum "pop" in articulation and clarity in slurred lines, try this cup.

 If you are the type to play lead on a Bach 3C, or if you are a jazz soloist who needs extra help tearing up the band with aggressive solos, you will love the 2L2 or 2L2-HC!
 (We especially recommend the nickel silver version)

-Comparison information (rim sizes 1, 2, 3, and 7; available in Brass, Bronze, and Nickel Silver)
+Comparative information (rim sizes 1, 2, and 3; available in Brass, Bronze, and Nickel Silver)

 1L2= Bach 1-1/2C, GR 66.8L/66.9/67L, Monette B3-S3, Bob Reeves 43.5C692, Schilke 15C, Warburton 3MC, YAMAHA 15B4